apache/streampipes/streampipes-client-python/docs/getting-started/first-steps.md

 ...            ...       ...       ...       ...       ...       ...
 ```
 Otherwise, you need to start docker first.

-Please read the full guide on how to start StreamPipes with `docker compose` [here](https://github.com/apache/streampipes/blob/dev/installer/compose/README.md).
+Please read the full guide on how to start StreamPipes with `docker compose` [here](https://streampipes.apache.org/docs/docs/deploy-docker.html).

+#### Setup StreamPipes with NATS as message broker
+The following shows how you can set up a StreamPipes instance that uses [NATS](https://docs.nats.io/) as messaging layer.
-So in our scenario, we will go with `docker-compose.nats.yml` to use NATS as messaging backend.
+So in this scenario, we will go with `docker-compose.nats.yml`.
 Thereby, when running locally, we need to add the following port mapping entry to `services.nats.ports`:
 ```yaml
 - 4222:4222